Informatics for Business BSc (Hons)

 Overview

-On completion, you will be equipped with a hybrid skill set, allowing you to pursue a number of different career pathways in a promising field of industry where business operations merge with information technologies.
+Upon completion, you'll emerge with a unique hybrid skill set that opens doors to a multitude of exciting career pathways in the ever-promising field where business operations seamlessly merge with information technologies.

 Student leaning over a computer to talk to a fellow student